eligolf/affinity_chess/README.md

 Other variables are changed at own risk.
 However, they are all explained more or less thoroughly in the comments in the code.

 # How to play
 Playing is very simple.
 You can run the command "python gui.py" in the terminal, in the folder where you downloaded the game.
-Or you can open up gui.py in your favorite IDE and start it from there.
+Or you can open up gui.py in your favorite IDE and play from there.

-You move a piece by dragging and dropping in the GUI.
+You move a piece by dragging and dropping it in the GUI.
 When you grab a piece, all legal squares for that piece will light up.

 Useful commands:
 - z-key: Undo the latest move.